August 17 – 19, 2018

-Journey back in time & celebrate California vaquero’s legacy amidst the rolling hills on historic land originally part of Old Mission San Juan Bautista where early vaqueros lived & tended vast livestock herds in the 18th century.
-Meet today’s vaquero-style gear makers, silversmiths, rawhide braiders, fine artists, historians and viejo vaqueros [old wise ones] sharing their knowledge & skills.
+Journey back in time & celebrate California vaquero’s legacy amidst the rolling hills on historic land originally part of Mission San Juan Bautista’s holdings where early vaqueros lived & tended vast livestock herds in the 18th & 19th century.
+Meet today’s vaquero-style gear makers, silversmiths, rawhide braiders, fine artists, historians share their knowledge & skills.
 Event celebrates the Morgan Horse in vaquero history!
 Vaquero horsemen demonstrate California’s traditional bridle horses, gear, riata roping.
 Learn how these traditions & land stewardship remain in use today.
 California’s vaquero legacy continues!

 Artisan Show & Sale!

-“Concerts” – Friday: Dave Stamey, Award Winning Singer/Songwriter
+“Concerts” – Friday: Dave Stamey, Hall of Fame Award Winning Singer/Songwriter

-Details on Special Guests, Horsemen, Daily Agenda, Tickets & Sponsorships
+Details on Special Guests, Daily Agenda, Weekend Passes &Tickets

-Visitors enjoy: 30 Artisan Booths; Horsemen Vaquero-Style Riding & Riata Roping; Chef-prepared Lunches; Wine & Beverage Bars; Friday evening Grand Opening, Hors d’oeuvres & Concert with Dave Stamey; Saturday Rancho Dinner & Concert by Juni Fisher.
+Visitors enjoy 30 Artisan Booths; Horsemen Vaquero-Style Riding & Riata Roping; Chef-prepared Lunches; Wine & Beverage Bars; Friday evening Grand Opening w/Hors d’oeuvres & Concert by Dave Stamey; Saturday Rancho Dinner & Concert by Juni Fisher.
 And special celebration “Dean of Living Vaqueros” Ray Ordway’s 94th Birthday!
-Event raffle prizes; Artist Jo Mora collectible posters & much more!
+Event raffle prizes; Artist Jo Mora’s VHD posters & more!

 Proceeds benefit St. Francis Retreat a significant part of CA vaquero heritage.
 In 1833, Mission land was divided into “ranchos” with Rancho San Justo covering 34,615 acres.
-A portion of this rancho just 2 miles from the Mission housed families and vaqueros.
-In 1947, Franciscan Friars obtained this 73 acre portion for use as a retreat center.
-Today it is home to Franciscan Friars with facilities for educational classes, organization meetings, non-denominational religious and group retreats and individual spiritual solitude.
+A portion of this rancho just 2 miles from Mission San Juan Bautista housed families and working vaqueros.
+In 1947, Franciscan Friars obtained this 73 acre portion and historic structures for use as a retreat center.
+Today it is home to Franciscan Friars offering facilities for educational classes, organization meetings, non-denominational religious and group retreats and individual spiritual solitude.
 A perfect location to celebrate California’s vaquero heritage!

 Event Web Site: www.vaqueroheritagedays.com & Facebook|Vaquero Heritage Days